 Coach Bragga new his team was capable of cleaning things up, but it’s hard to envision an improvement of that magnitude.
 Rice capped off their season with a robust .986 fielding percentage in the Conference USA Tournament.
 That tied Old Dominion for the best fielding rate in the tournament.
 Rice registered twice as many putouts in their four games (109) compared to Old Dominion’s two (51).

 As the season reached a new marker, the defense got better, bordering on great with some web gems from Trei Cruz in the infield and Aaron Beaulaurier in the outfield.
 The team as a whole had its’ issues, but this was something which could be fixed, and fixed during the season.
-Going from worst to first in the span of three months, though, that’s nothing short of spectacular.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Going from worst to first in the span of three months, though, that’s nothing short of spectacular.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Basketball: 2021 Guard Jaden Geron commits to Owls